 In an Adversary Proceeding.
-All motions in an adversary proceeding will be considered non-routine, except for (A) motions to compel, (B) motions to continue or to expedite, (C) motions to withdraw as counsel for the debtor, and (D) those motions which can be scheduled using the default noticing procedure.
+All motions in an adversary proceeding will be considered non-routine, except for (A) motions to compel, (B) motions to continue or to expedite, (C) motions to withdraw as counsel for the debtor, and (D) any motions which can be scheduled using the default noticing procedure.
 See Vt.
 LBR 9013-4(b).
-The courtroom deputy will set the hearings on all adversary proceeding motions other than those itemized in this subparagraph.
+The courtroom deputy will set the hearings for all other adversary proceeding motions.

 Form of Hearing Notice.

+Generally.
 For all routine, non-evidentiary motions, the moving party must file and serve a hearing notice specifying (1) the relief sought, (2) the hearing date and time, (3) the location of the hearing, and (4) the response deadline.
 See Vt.
-LBR 9013-3 (providing guidelines for noticing a hearing under the conventional procedure); see also Vt.
-LBR 9013-4 (providing guidelines for noticing a hearing under the default procedure); Vt.
-LB Forms U-1 and U-2 (model notices of motion for conventional and default procedures).
+LBR 9013-3 (requirements for noticing a hearing under the conventional procedure); Vt.
+LBR 9013-4 (requirements for noticing a hearing under the default procedure); see also Vt.
+LB Form U-1 (model notice of motion under conventional procedure); Vt.
+LB Form U-2 (model notice of motion under default procedures).

 Hearing Dates/Times.
-The upcoming Court calendar dates and designated times for hearings are posted on the Court’s website, http://www.vtb.uscourts.gov, and may also be obtained by contacting the courtroom deputy at (802) 657-6404.
+The upcoming Court calendar dates and designated times for hearings are posted on the Court’s website and may also be obtained by contacting the courtroom deputy at (802) 657-6404.
 The Court has specific days when it hears (A) chapter 7 and 11 matters, and (B) chapter 12 and 13 matters, all of which are set out on the Court’s website.
 Unless a party obtains Court approval in advance and shows exigent circumstances, a party filing a motion should schedule a hearing on that motion according to the Court’s designated hearing schedule.

 Hearing Sites.
-Matters may be scheduled for hearing at the Rutland Bankruptcy Court or the Burlington Bankruptcy Court.
-Movants must set hearings at the location where the first meeting of creditors is scheduled in the case unless the parties to the motion agree otherwise or the Court determines exigent circumstances warrant a different location.
+Matters may be scheduled for hearing at the Rutland or Burlington location of the Bankruptcy Court.
+Movants must set hearings at the location where the first meeting of creditors was scheduled in the case unless the parties to the motion agree otherwise or the Court determines exigent circumstances warrant a different location.
+Even if the movant intends to request that the hearing be conducted remotely (if all criteria are met for that request), they must still schedule the hearing according to this Rule’s location requirements.

 Minimum Notice.
-Unless a longer period is required by the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure, a movant must serve a notice of the motion at least 14 days before the hearing date.
+Unless a longer period is required by the Bankruptcy Code or the Bankruptcy Rules, a movant must serve a notice of the motion at least 14 days before the hearing date.
 See, e.g., Fed.
 R. Bankr.
-P. 2002; but cf. Fed.
-R. Bankr.
-P. 9006(f) (allowing recipient additional time to respond, in certain instances, if served by mail).
+P. 2002; see also Vt.
+LB Appendix VIII.

 Multiple Motions.

-If a party files multiple motions at the same time (or close in time) in the same case, they should set the hearings on all of those motions for the same date and time.
+If a party files multiple motions at the same time (or close in time) in the same case, they should set the hearings on all of those motions for the same date, time, and location.

 Attendance at Hearings.

 A party who initiates or opposes a motion and later decides not to actively pursue its position, must immediately notify all counsel of record, pro se parties, and the Clerk, so that the Court, counsel, and any pro se parties are not required to devote any further attention to the matter or to appear in court.
-Unless excused by the Court, the Court will treat a party’s failure to attend a duly noticed hearing in support of their position as either (1) a waiver of the pleading, motion, objection, or other response, or (2) consent to the granting or sustaining of the relief sought by the attending party and subject that party to sanctions.
+Unless excused by the Court, the Court will treat a party’s failure to attend a duly noticed hearing in support of their position as either (1) a waiver of the pleading, motion, objection, or other response, or (2) consent to the granting or sustaining of the relief sought by the attending party and a basis for imposing sanctions.

 Rescheduling Hearings; Stipulated and Unstipulated Motions to Reschedule.